IBU:34 Alc. 5.6% by Vol.

 Six kinds of grain bring out a complex character in this Scotch Ale.
-Chinook hops offset the sweetness while keeping the beer malty and smooth with subtle chocolate and coffee undertones.
+While Willamette hops offset the sweetness, this beer stays malty and smooth with subtle chocolate and coffee undertones.

 The Ludlow Lagoon Amusement Park was a major entertainment hub in the Cincinnati region from 1895 to 1918 and remains a standout in the history of Ludlow.
 Funded by the backers of the Cincinnati and Covington Street Railway Company, you could take a streetcar from Fountain Square to the Lagoon entrance in 25 minutes.
 There was something for everyone: a large lake and boathouse for beach goers, a dance hall and amphitheater for artsy types, a midway with carnival games and food for the masses, and popular rides like the roller coaster Scenic Railway for thrill seekers.
 Actors, musicians and circus performers from around the world entertained as many as 40,000 people a week.
 Imagine seeing the Hungarian Royal Orchestra one week and McCart's Dog and Monkey Circus the next.
 Sadly, before the 1918 season, the park closed with the onset of wartime prohibition banning the sale of alcohol.
 Let's drink to the Lagoon.

-An assertive traditional American pale that has a few non-traditional, local ingredients like Blue Oven Farm’s toasted wheat.
+An assertive traditional American Pale Ale that has a few non-traditional, local ingredients like Blue Oven Farm’s toasted wheat.
 The clean citrus notes of our Amarillo hops come through to balance the supporting toasted wheat backbone.
-A great way to a session beer.

 Founded in 1846, this quaint Kentucky town on the Ohio River takes its name from landowner Israel Ludlow, whose father of the same name helped found Cincinnati.
 Prior to the town's platting, the land was awarded to Revolutionary War hero General Thomas Sanford, traded to real estate developer Thomas D. Carneal and sold to showman William Bullock, a guy madcap enough to inspire one of our beers.
 During the Gilded Age and Progressive Era, the city grew notably as a rail hub and gained notoriety with the Lagoon Amusement Park.
 Ludlow's population boomed with new construction in the 1920s and declined when folks moved to the burbs after World War II.
 In 1946 the city began sponsoring its annual Memorial Day parade for veterans, and the Ludlow Theatre opened its doors.
 Today Ludlow--connected to the river, railroads, patriotism and entertainment--has seen a revival with new residents, businesses, artists and, the obvious, a circus brewery.
 Come visit and stay for a beer.